andrensegura/vocamon/README.md

 #To-Do:

-- [ ] figure out a new way to save data so that modules can make changes
+- [ ] use new method of keeping persistent data
 - [ ] move command groups into separate files
  - [ ] pet
  - [ ] egg